rajdeepg025/AnimeNetflix-/README.md

 Created by Rajdeep

 This project was built for learning web development using Flask, MySQL, HTML, CSS, and JavaScript.
+While building AnimeNetflex website it taught me connetions with mysql database and making a static web to dynamic web in the process.
+I have realized many new thing.
+As a beginner and studying in class 12 AnimeNetflex turned my imagination to reality.
+I have also used chatGPT for help and learning by myself.
+WARNING: this website is for made only for learning porpose.